 We love the power of words, so we've got a whole range of enjoyable and engaging Poetry workshops - for pupils of all ages to enjoy.
-Our workshops include in-person sessions, as well as "live" workshops beamed straight into your classroom - and digital packages which allow you to host your own whole-school poetry day.
+Our workshops include in-person sessions, as well as live streamed workshops beamed straight into your classroom - and digital packages which allow you to host your own whole-school poetry day.

 Longer workshops will also see pupils gaining experience in presentation skills as we support them in exploring the most effective ways to deliver their poems vocally.
 We can also provide a Poetry assembly to kick-start your poetry day in school!
 Our poetry workshops are available throughout the school year - and can be adapted to suit any theme or text, connecting literacy right across the curriculum.